hilton/hilton.github.com/blog/_posts/2024-02-27-comfortable-silence.md

 Once a team gets used to working together, they can replace awkward silence with _comfortable silence_.
-When team members can share a space without needing someone to talk, whether in person or online, they have more options for how to work together.
+Team members who can share a space without needing someone to talk continously have more options for how to work together, both in person and online.

-Once you allow occasional silence into your meetings, you also realise how much unnecessary interjections disrupt the meeting’s purpose.
+When you become comfortable with occasional silence, you realise how nervous interruptions disrupt meetings.
-Too often, the people who _just have to_ comment on everything, have the least to contribute.
+Too often, the people who _just have to_ comment on everything contribute the least.
-When people can take time to focus on what they’ve just heard, they can even stick to a meeting agenda.
+Meanwhile, people who take time to reflect what they’ve just heard find it easier to stay on topic, and stick to a meeting agenda.

-Comfortable silence especially helps distributed teams, who otherwise have to explicitly enter or leave an online meeting, start or stop a discussion.
+Comfortable silence especially helps distributed teams, who otherwise have to explicitly enter or leave an online meeting, to start or stop a discussion.
-In this sense, comfortable silence typifies several people working quietly in the same ‘room’.
+Comfortable silence feels like several people working together quietly in the same ‘room’.
-Online, it allows distributed team members to keep a video call open while they work quietly, sharing a reassuring presence.
+Online, it allows distributed team members to keep a video call open while they work quietly, sharing a _reassuring presence_.

 ## Psychological safety